Viasat/network-stats-capstone/docs/Fall_2021_Week3_HW.md

 1. Generate time series graphs for two runs of DANE.
 2. Create a short (no more than 5 slides) presentation showing your graphs.
 Annotate them to highlight any interesting observations you have about the data.
-3. Identity two or more candidate features you might think about using for a binary classifier
+3. Identity two or more candidate features you might think about using for a binary classifier.